How We Prioritize Technology Feedback and Projects

 Project Ranking System

-High priority ideas are added to our Technology Projects: Planning & Prioritization Google sheet as projects and we determine an overall rank based on the weighted rank from five factors.
+High priority ideas are added to our internal Technology Projects: Planning & Prioritization sheet as projects and we determine an overall rank based on the weighted rank from five factors.
 Ranking scores range from ten to one, with a higher score indicating higher importance.
 The items with the highest score are scheduled first.

 Strategic Alignment (35%): This indicates how well this project will help us achieve one or more of our strategic initiatives.
 The more critical a project is to achieving one or more strategic initiatives, the higher score it gets.
 We also consider infrastructure projects like platform upgrades in the “strategic alignment” rank.
 These are projects like upgrading the Salesforce Nonprofit Success Pack application from NPSP v2 to NPSP v3, and our website platform from Plone 4 to Plone 5.
 The more critical it is that we make an upgrade—security, alignment with current best practices, etc.—the higher the score.